openmindculture/kleiderordnung-berlin/README.md

 **Generate / update `.mo` files** from `.po` files: the program `msgfmt` (part of the `gettext` package) can be used on the command line to create the MO file.
 A typical `msgfmt` command looks like this:

 ```
+msgfmt -o src/languages/en_US.mo src/languages/en_US.po
 msgfmt -o src/languages/de_DE.mo src/languages/de_DE.po
 ```

+You can use the prepared build target `build:translations` to update the `.mo` files.

+`npm run build:translations`

 Sources: